When Did the Waters Part?

 Two Phases, One Curve

 The plate velocity profile follows the universal signature of material failure under stored stress.
 Every system that fractures — pressure vessels, dams, earthquake faults, landslides — exhibits the same pattern: explosive initiation as stored energy releases, rapid deceleration as friction engages, then slow exponential decay toward equilibrium.
 Continental fracture is no exception.
-The companion standalone paper ("What Broke the Foundations?") derives the cork-popping mechanism and forward velocity model from first principles; this paper applies the resulting velocity curve to compute its downstream consequences.

-The Genesis text marks the transition in character explicitly.
+The Genesis text marks this transition explicitly.
 The Hebrew word mabbul — the violent, catastrophic deluge — appears twelve times in the flood narrative but ceases after day 40.
 After that, the text uses only mayim (waters).
-The vocabulary shift corresponds to a physical transition from explosive fracture to sustained viscous flow.
+The vocabulary shift corresponds to a physical phase transition.

 The detailed derivation and parameter sensitivity analysis are presented in Appendix A.